 All activities are modified as needed to include all the different needs of our children.

-Our Kindergarten Enhancement Director, Coaching and Mentoring Director along with our site Directors and educators are always looking for new ideas and enhancement programs to help support social and personal growth opportunities for your child.
+Our Kindergarten Enhancement Director, Mentoring and Training Director along with our site Directors and educators are always looking for new ideas and enhancement programs to help support social and personal growth opportunities for your child.
 These programs are designed in partnership with children, parents and community partners.
 We are always looking for new ideas to incorporate that will help children develop skills and encourage community involvement.

 We are always looking for a new Adventure!!!